nikhils4/Password-Generator/README.md

 Then run the program.

-Tip : to save all the modules name in a file use the command (for any python project) --> bash pip freeze > requirement.txt
+Tip : to save all the modules name in a file use the command (for any python project) --> pip freeze > requirement.txt

 Feedback is welcome !!